nikokks/Hacking/keylogger-bash-linux-with-the-xinput-command-WITHOUT-superusers-privileges/README.md

 ################### HOW TO LAUNCH THE PROGRAM #######################

-You have to be in superuser by doing on a terminal: sudo -s

-Then you have to put prog in 777 by doing: chmod 777 prog
+You have to put prog in 777 by doing: chmod 777 prog

 Finally run the file prog with uperusers privileges by doing: